GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
+> ### The most powerful programming language is Lisp.
+If you don't know Lisp (or its variant, Scheme), you don't know what it means for a programming language to be powerful and elegant.
+Once you learn Lisp, you will understand what is lacking in most other languages.
 >
-> ~ *Danny Hillis*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts